bigsky77/dreary-dwarf/src/content/post/fold.md

 draft: False
 ---

+*This work is supported by a grant from the Mina Foundation*

 ## Introduction

 Polynomial Commitment Schemes (PCS) are fundamental cryptographic primitives in zero-knowledge proofs, built either on elliptic curve cryptography (e.g., KZG construction) or on error-correcting codes with hash functions (e.g., FRI protocol).
 Elliptic curve-based PCS offer succinct proofs but are computationally intensive, while hash-based PCS are computationally lighter but result in larger proofs.